Luis Garcia Player Props: Nationals vs. Rays

-The Washington Nationals and Luis Garcia, who went 0-for-4 last time out, battle Josh Fleming and the Tampa Bay Rays at Nationals Park, Tuesday at 7:05 PM ET.
+On Wednesday, Luis Garcia (coming off going 1-for-2 with a double and an RBI) and the Washington Nationals face the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+First pitch is at 1:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Rays.
+He had a one-hit performance in his most recent game (1-for-2) against the Rays.

 Luis Garcia Game Info & Props vs. the Rays